AlbinMartinsson/client-cpp/README.md

   >sudo make install

-Create libmicrohttpd.so.12 file in /usr/lib or usr/local/lib directory (or where the ”ldd ProviderExample” command points):
+Create libmicrohttpd.so.12 file in `/usr/lib` or `usr/local/lib` directory (or where the your build path is pointing):
   >cd /usr/lib

   >sudo ln –s /usr/local/lib/libmicrohttpd.so.12.46.0 libmicrohttpd.so.12